Types of emergency contraception

 - Oral emergency contraception also known as the morning after pill

 The intrauterine device (IUD) or coil, which is suitable for emergency contraception, is a Copper-T IUD

 Copper-T IUD is considered the most effective emergency contraceptive method and it provides an ongoing contraceptive solution.
-However the IUD fitting takes time and involves an invasive and sometimes uncomfortable procedure.
+However, the IUD fitting takes time and involves an invasive and sometimes uncomfortable procedure.

-Oral emergency contraception (emergency contraception pills)
+Oral emergency contraception (EC pills)